-let's consider the longest time for an output to actually turn on.
-Let's assume that when switch turns a load is needed to turn onconnected to the plc output.
-The diagram below shows the longest delay (worst case because the input is not seen until 2) for the output to turn on after the input has turned on.
-The maximum delay is thus 2 can cycles - 1 input delay time.
+Now let's consider the longest time for an output to actually turn on.
+Let's assume that when a switch turns a load is needed to turn on connected to the plc output.
+The diagram below shows the longest delay (worst case because the input is not seen until scan 2) for the output to turn on after the input has turned on.
+The maximum delay is thus 2 scan cycles - 1 input delay time.